goitacademy/nodejs-homework/homework-04/README.en.md

 Validate all required fields (`email` and `password`).
 If validation fails, return [Validation Error](#validation-error-login).

-- Otherwise, compare password for found user, if passwords match create token, store in current user and return [Successful response](#login-success-response).
+- Otherwise, compare password for found user, if passwords match create token, store in current user and return a [Successful response](#login-success-response).

 - If password or email is incorrect, return [Error Unauthorized](#login-auth-error).